 Their canvases are arenas where the theatrics of a piano ballad, the pulse of a nightclub, and the grandeur of opera find their visual counterpart.
 Amadour invites the audience to traverse the painted surface into an intimate world where a handwritten song in a notebook becomes a study of the art of spectacle.

-AMADOUR exhibits as an artist with Kotaro Nukaga (Tokyo, Japan), Galería La Cometa (Bogotá, Colombia), FF Projects (San Pedro Garza Garcia, Mexico), and Emma Scully Gallery (New York, USA), and has curated exhibitions with Gallery Common (Tokyo, Japan), and The Krause Collection (Des Moines, USA).
+Amadour exhibits as an artist with Kotaro Nukaga (Tokyo, Japan), Galería La Cometa (Miami, FL; Bogotá, Colombia), FF Projects (San Pedro Garza Garcia, Mexico), and Emma Scully Gallery (New York, USA), and has curated exhibitions with Gallery Common (Tokyo, Japan), and The Krause Collection (Des Moines, USA).
 Their art has been featured in Artillery Magazine, ARTnews Japan, Exibart, Cultbytes, amongst others.

-Additional highlights include composing essays for the Holt/ Smithson Foundation, the Richard Diebenkorn Foundation, and lecturing with the United Nations Association and the University of Nevada, Reno.
-Their writing has been featured in frieze, ARTnews, and The Brooklyn Rail, amongst many others, and is included in the permanent archive of the Getty Research Institute Library.
-AMADOUR co-founded WHO IS SEEN Magazine in 2024 and continues to contribute to several publications.
+Additional highlights include composing essays for the Holt/ Smithson Foundation, the Richard Diebenkorn Foundation; lecturing with the United Nations Association and the University of Nevada, Reno; and conducting workshops at the E.L.
+Cord Museum School at the Nevada Museum of Art, the Boys and Girls Club of Northern Nevada, and Artown.
+Their writing is featured in frieze, ARTnews, and The Brooklyn Rail, amongst many others; cited in ArtReview Magazine, Monthly Art, and is included in the permanent archive of the Getty Research Institute Library.
+Amadour co-founded WHO IS SEEN Magazine in 2024 and continues to contribute to several publications.
 For writing bylines, please click here.

-AMADOUR lives and works between Nevada, Los Angeles, and New York.
-A native Nevadan, AMADOUR was born in Sparks and grew up in Reno and Sausalito, California.
-They received dual BA degrees in studio art and art history from the UCLA School of Arts and Architecture in 2018.
+Amadour lives and works between Nevada, Los Angeles, and New York.
+A native Nevadan, they were born in Sparks and raised in Reno and Sausalito, California.
+They began their career as a studio assistant to photographer David LaChapelle before earning dual BA degrees in Studio Art and Art History from the UCLA School of the Arts and Architecture in 2018, where they studied with artists Barbara Kruger, Lari Pittman, and Mary Kelly.

 INSTAGRAM FEED